 We are effective because we have staffing breadth and depth, tools, processes, standards, and focus very few SMBs could match.
 IT competence is our wheelhouse.
 Whatever your business, your staff should be focused on making you more effective at that business.
 Our job is to deliver the stable, reliable IT that allows your entire organization – including your technical specialist(s) – to be more productive and effective.

-We have over 150 clients, mainly small- and medium-sized businesses in the legal, manufacturing, orthopedic, non-profit, financial services (financial planning, CPA firms, etc.), and professional services industries.
-Typically our clients have anywhere from 20 to 100 end users (employees using a desktop, laptop, and/or device(s) on a regular basis), but we have many clients who are smaller and larger as well.
+We have more than 350 clients, mainly small- and medium-sized businesses in the legal, manufacturing, healthcare, non-profit, financial services (financial planning, CPA firms, etc.), and professional services industries.
+Typically our clients have anywhere from 20 to 400 end users (employees using a desktop, laptop, and/or device(s) on a regular basis), but we have many clients who are smaller and larger as well.

 We do have a list of clients who you can call as references.
 They are available upon request and provided to you as we discuss the possibility of working together.